 Renovation permits in New York City are not optional, and they are not one-size-fits-all.

-Understanding what actually requires DOB approval helps property owners make better decisions, set realistic timelines, and avoid costly mistakes.
-When permits are handled early and correctly, renovations move forward with far less friction.
+When permits are addressed early and correctly, projects move forward with far less friction.

 The goal is not speed at all costs.
 The goal is progress without interruption.